 Chatbots aren't some kind of customer service panacea, but they do directly address some of the frustrating aspects of the job.
 By saving time, they can also indirectly address a host of other issues caused by the time-crunch.
 Which is why the ticket volume argument is a good gateway into understanding the need for a chatbot - but it isn’t the only metric by which to measure a chatbot’s success.
 And, for the companies who care about their customer service teammates and their customers - a chatbot could be the perfect tool for their needs.

 Is your Support team ready for the next step?
 Let's have a quick call to find out.

-Dia is an operations development manager at Solvemate.
+Dia is a former Solvemate.
 Dia means “day” in Spanish - and you’d be surprised to see what she can accomplish in just one day.
 She's interested in improving customer experience, particularly when there is data involved.
 She moved to Berlin from Montreal in 2017, but her most commonly used German phrase is still "Sprechen Sie Englisch?